cwebba1/eleventyone/app/blog/2022-07-22-eleventy-image-shortcode-test.md

 templateEngineOverride: njk,md
 ---

-## eleventy-image-shortcode-test.

 ## This is a test of the image plugin.

 William Gale Gedney.1932-1989.
 Porch Light.
 Leatherwood Kentucky,1964

-As of right now – 072422 – This test in failing.
+As of right now – 072422 – This test is failing.
 At the end of the 072322 session I pulled code for the Eleventy Image Plugin out of .eleventy.js and the image shortcode that belongs on this page.

 <figure style="width: 12em; float:left; margin-right:1em;">
 <image src="{{root}}assets/images/Edward-Bainbridge-Copnall_1934.png" alt="Edward Bainbridge Copnall" style="(min-width: 30em) 50vw, 100vw; float:left;">